sigh/Stern-Brocot-Tree/enumerate.md

 meaning that we can match them up, one-to-one, with the natural numbers ($$ \mathbb{N} $$).

-A common way to show this is to create a grid of the positive rational numbers ($$ \mathbb{Q}^+ $$), with the rows having every numerator and the columns having every denominator.
+A common demonstration of this is a grid of the positive rational numbers ($$ \mathbb{Q}^+ $$), with the rows having every numerator and the columns having every denominator.
-Then we can iterate over the grid such that we eventually reach each number.
+Then we can zig-zag through the grid such that we eventually reach each number.

 <div>
   <canvas id='grid-vis' width="300" height="300">